 Reasons Why This Wedge Salad Recipe Shines

-This wedge salad recipe excels in ease, flavor, and presentation.
+This wedge salad recipe excels in ease, flavor, and presentation, and can be assembled in about 15 minutes.
 It brings restaurant-quality taste and texture with simple prep and customizable options.

-- Effortless Preparation: Minimal chopping and easy assembly fit busy schedules.
+- Effortless Preparation: Minimal chopping and easy assembly fit busy schedules and can be assembled in about 15 minutes.

 - Perfect Flavor Harmony: Tangy blue cheese dressing pairs with crisp lettuce and savory bacon.